 Frank Hamer was born in Ashton-under-Lyne on March 4, 1880.
-Educated at Manchester Grammaer, prior to the war he was a chartered accountant and a member of the Ashton-under-Lyne town council..
+Educated at Manchester Grammar, prior to the war he was a chartered accountant and a member of the Ashton-under-Lyne town council.

 In 1907 he married Winifred Elsie Mallalieu and in 1910 they had a son, Reginald Hamer.

 He sailed with the Battalion to Egypt in September 1914 and served with them there throughout their training and preparation for action.
+While in Egypt he was able to take 10 days leave from December 10-24 along with Capt.
+Howorth.
 Landing in Gallipoli on May 9, 1915 he was the Officer Commanding “C” Company.

 He is also commemorated on: